 6. Take a Show-and-Tell Approach

-A well-turned phrase still has its place, but visual content is where it’s at as we move towards 2017.
+A well-turned phrase still has its place, but the visual content is where it’s at as we move towards 2017.
 After all, the human brain processes images 60 times faster than words.

 Of course, if you want to be on the cutting edge of visual content, stop hiding behind your keyboard and step in front of the camera!
 Video content (as seen on Snapchat, Instagram and Facebook Live) is all the rage.
 And it’s an easy way to engage your audience.